aa0051320/Pages/_Diablo_IV/Perfect Aspect.md

 # {{ page.title }}

 # Bag
+- + Ball Lightning orbits around you and deals x [15 - 25%] increased damage.
 - + Chain Lightning has a [30 - 40%] chance to chain 4 additional times.
 - + Crackling Energy has a [30 - 40%] chance to chain to an additional enemy.
 - + Deal [15 - 25%] increased damage while you have a Barrier active.